 In the transport fuel sector, the use of renewable energy in the form of biofuels is promoted by tax allowances and a mandatory marketing quota of biofuels for oil companies under the BImSchG.

 On 1 January 2019, the promotion scheme for CHP was adapted.
 Under the new law, existing CHP plants with an electrical CHP power of more than 300 MW no longer qualify for funding.
-Existing installations with electrical power exceeding 50 MW electrical CHP power will receive lower funding compared to the previously applicable 1.5 ct/kWh.
-The eligibility for funding of new CHP plants exceeding an electrical CHP power of 50 MW will be assessed by the Federal Office for Economic Affairs and Export Control prior to comissioning of the installation.
+Existing installations with electrical power exceeding 50 MW electrical CHP power will receive lower funding compared to the previously applicable 1.5ct/kWh.
+The eligibility for funding of new CHP plants exceeding an electrical CHP power of 50 MW will be assessed by the Federal Office for Economic Affairs and Export Control prior to commissioning of the installation.
 An amendment to the KWKG passed alongside the KVBG will create incentives to replace coal-fired CHP with modern CHP systems.

-The Act on Economisation of Energy and the Ordinance on Economisation of Energy prescribe energy-saving construction of buildings and energy-saving operations.
+The Building Energy Act of 1 November 2020 integrates and refines previously applicable regulations on energy-saving construction of buildings and energy-saving operations.
 The Act on Energy Efficiency Labelling and the Ordinance on Energy Efficiency Labelling require information on the energy consumption of the specific product.
-The Energy-related Products Act prescribes an eco-friendly design for energy-using products as well as products influencing the energy use of other products.
-The federal government is currently preparing a bill on 'building energy'.
-The bill requires all publicly owned and used (non-resident) buildings to be constructed as nearly zero-energy buildings from 1 January 2019.
-This requirement will apply to all newly constructed buildings as of 1 January 2021.
+The Energy-related Products Act prescribes an eco-friendly design for energy-using products, as well as products influencing the energy use of other products.

 Outlook and conclusions